open-telemetry/oteps/text/0199-support-elastic-common-schema-in-opentelemetry.md

 Prometheus is a de facto standard for observability metrics and OpenTelemetry already provides full interoperability with the Prometheus ecosystem.

-It would be useful to get interoperability between metrics collected by [official Prometheus exporters](https://prometheus.io/docs/instrumenting/exporters/) (e.g. the [Node/system metrics exporter](https://github.com/prometheus/node_exporter) or the [MySQL server exporter](https://github.com/prometheus/mysqld_exporter)) and their equivalent OpenTelemetry Collector receivers (e.g. Otel Collector [Host Metrics Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/hostmetricsreceiver) or [MySQL Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/mysqlreceiver)).
+It would be useful to get interoperability between metrics collected by [official Prometheus exporters](https://prometheus.io/docs/instrumenting/exporters/) (e.g. the [Node/system metrics exporter](https://github.com/prometheus/node_exporter) or the [MySQL server exporter](https://github.com/prometheus/mysqld_exporter)) and their equivalent OpenTelemetry Collector receivers (e.g. OTel Collector [Host Metrics Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/hostmetricsreceiver) or [MySQL Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/mysqlreceiver)).

 Note that one of the challenges with Prometheus metrics naming conventions is that these are implicit conventions defined by each integration author which doesn't enable correlation due to the lack of consistency across integrations.
 For example, this inconsistency increases the complexity that an end-user has to deal with when configuring and monitoring alerts.

 Prometheus' conventions are restricted to the style of the name of the metrics (see [Prometheus Metric and label naming](https://prometheus.io/docs/practices/naming/)) but don't specify unified metric names.

-## Other areas that need to be addressed by OTEL (the project)
+## Other areas that need to be addressed by OTel (the project)

-Some areas that need to be addressed in the long run as ECS is integrated into OTEL include defining the innovation process, providing maintainer rights to Elastic contributors who maintain ECS today, ensuring the OTEL specification incorporates the changes to accommodate ECS, and a process for handling breaking changes if any (the proposal [Define semantic conventions and instrumentation stability #2180](https://github.com/open-telemetry/opentelemetry-specification/pull/2180) should tackle this point).
+Some areas that need to be addressed in the long run as ECS is integrated into OTel include defining the innovation process, providing maintainer rights to Elastic contributors who maintain ECS today, ensuring the OTel specification incorporates the changes to accommodate ECS, and a process for handling breaking changes if any (the proposal [Define semantic conventions and instrumentation stability #2180](https://github.com/open-telemetry/opentelemetry-specification/pull/2180) should tackle this point).
 Also, migration of existing naming (e.g. Prometheus exporter) to standardized convention (see [Semantic Conventions for System Metrics](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/semantic_conventions/system-metrics.md) , [Semantic Conventions for OS Process Metrics](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/semantic_conventions/process-metrics.md)).